mramshaw/DynamoDB/README.md

 For more precise estimates, there is the ___Capacity calculator___ (available via a link).

+And for the ultimate in precision, there is the [AWS Simple Monthly Calculator](#aws-simple-monthly-calculator).

 #### Capacity

 DynamoDB has sensible default values.
 These can be easily modified after the fact: